Zimiao1025/Sesica/README.md

 * [CUDA 10.0](https://developer.nvidia.com/cuda-10.0-download-archive) (Optional If using GPU)
 * [cuDNN (>= 7.4.1)](https://developer.nvidia.com/cudnn) (Optional If using GPU)

-Sesica has been tested on Windows, Ubuntu 16.04, and 18.04 operating systems.
+BioSeq-Diabolo has been tested on Windows, Ubuntu 16.04, and 18.04 operating systems.

 ## Installation